Shadowsych/unhp-robotics/2016/README.md

 You can also look at this guide if the steps were confusing: https://content.vexrobotics.com/docs/VEXnet_Joystick_Calibration_20140902.pdf
 - NOTE: We are using 376-3245 VEXnet Key 2.0 (white) (a vex net key is the wireless USB) for BEST robotics.

+## Reversing Motor Wheels
+We need to reverse the motor wheel movement because a left and right motor are positioned on opposites.
+Therefore, the movement would be inversed if we don't reverse one of the motors.
+We don't code a reverse program for the wheel motors.
+Instead, we reverse the Motor Controller 29 wiring to the Motor, which reverses the motor movement.